-Note: This page describes Jean-Paul Valley, better known as Azrael, though due to his death (and recent return with Blackest Night) he is not the current Azrael.
-For the current Azrael, Michael Lane, go here: Azrael.
+Note: This page describes Jean-Paul Valley, better known as Azrael.
+For the second Azrael, Michael Lane, go here.

 Several centuries ago, the Templar knight Dumas left his group to found his own Order of Saint Dumas.
 They pillaged villages for their wealth, and came upon the fabled treasure of King Solomon.
 Using this capital, the secret society began collecting information for its agenda and developing technology to advance it beyond the rest of the world.
 To guard this, The Order created Azrael, a legacy-type agent coached to believe he is the Biblical angel of vengeance as was his father before him.